ol97/YogaApp/README.md

     PoseEstimator - Class handling image processing, pose estimation, and yoga pose classification.

-    PoseEstimatorUser - Hnterface introduced to make sending data from PoseEstimator to
+    PoseEstimatorUser - Interface introduced to make sending data from PoseEstimator to
                         it's parent object a bit easier.

     TimestampedPose - Class defining new datatype: TimestampedPose, it is basically